Paddleboarding: Equipment

 Paddleboards are divided by length into three classes: Stock, 14 Foot, and Unlimited.

 Stock boards are 12 ft long, and best for paddlers around 180 lb or less.
 Stock boards are easy to accelerate and fast in choppy water.
 But with their short waterline, they lack the calm water top speed of 14 feet or Unlimited boards.

-14-foot class boards are arguably the best all-around board.
+14-foot class boards are often considered to be the best all-around boards.
 At 14 ft in length, they combine many of the best characteristics of stock boards with nearly the calm water speed of Unlimited boards.
 Only about half of all races have a 14-foot class.

 Unlimited boards are the fastest boards afloat.
 Their speed comes from their long waterline and this also gives them a longer glide per stroke.
 Though usually 17 to 18 ft long, the class is defined as "anything that floats" and boards over 20 ft have been built.
 They can be difficult to handle in choppy water and their length makes them harder to transport and store.
 Modern Unlimited boards have rudders that are steered by a tiller between the paddler's feet.

 There is an additional board class, the 10' 6".
 These boards are not used in the long ocean races that are run with the Stock, 14 Foot, and Unlimited boards, but are used in surf and sprint races.
 10' 6" class boards are known by several names: Ten-Six, Sprint Board, Surf Racer, or Racing Mal.

 Paddleboarding can also be done on various pieces of equipment, including surfboards.
 Paddleboards are made of fiberglass, epoxy, and/or carbon fiber.
 An emerging paddleboard technology is constructing them from epoxy surfboard, which is stronger and lighter than traditional fiberglass.
 The cost of new boards ranges from $1,500 to $3,500 for custom boards.
 Used boards that have been well kept are in high demand and can be sold fairly easily on paddleboard listing websites.

+Paddleboards can utilize SpeedCoaches for training, to measure speed and record data for improvements and statistics.